M507/CellTower/README.md

 # CellTower

 CellTower is a tool used to log credentials, events, and any type of data.
 The data can be sorted and printed in the command line using Tower-CLI.py or on browsers using Kibana Dashboard.
+It uses elk stack and other different scripts to be used by other red team tools I wrote on Github.com/M507.

 ### Overview
   - Tower-CLI.py, uses pre-made modules.

-### Tech
+### Dependencies
-CellTower uses a number of projects to work properly:
 * Docker-compose
 * Python3